HliasOuzounis/Ai-Guess-the-elo/README.md

 Because the training dataset was from lichess.org, the model has learned to predict lichess ratings.
 If your game is from chess.com pass the -c flag so the elo gets converted.
 On average chess.com ratings are 400 points lower than lichess.org.

 If you want to visualize the predictions and see the probability distributions it predicts at each move, pass the -v flag.
 It will display the predictions at each move in a new window where you can navigate with the arrow keys.
-The predictions displayed will be in the lichess version.
 Press "ESC" or "q" to exit.

 Finally, pass the pgn file which contains the game as the last argument.
 It needs to be parsable by chess.pgn.read_game().
 If you copy the pgn from the website's "share" feature onto a plain text file it should be good enough.